rhayes777/PyAutoFit/README.rst

 - Problems where likelihood evaluations are expensive, leading to run times of days per fit and necessitating support for massively parallel computing.

 - Fitting many different models to the same dataset with tools that streamline model comparison.

-- Long-term software development projects which benefit from the PPL providing a more complete management of every aspect of the modeling.

-If these sounds like the sort of challenges you're used to facing than **PyAutoFit** might be the probabilistic programming language you've been looking for!

 API Overview
 ------------